Muscogee language

 The Muscogee language (also Muskogee /mus/, Mvskoke /mus/), previously referred to by its exonym, Creek, is spoken by Muscogee (Creek) and Seminole people, primarily in the US states of Oklahoma and Florida.

 Muscogee was historically spoken by various constituent groups of the Muscogee confederacy in what are now Alabama and Georgia.
 In the early 18th century some Muscogee speakers began to join speakers of Hitchiti-Mikasuki in Florida.
 Combining with other ethnicities there, they emerged as the Seminole.
 During the 1830s, the US government forced most Muscogee and Seminole to relocate west of the Mississippi River, with most forced into Indian Territory.
+Muscogee was still spoken in the town of Oketeyeconne in Southwest Georgia until the mid 1950s.

 Muscogee is today spoken by fewer than 400 people, most of whom live in Oklahoma and are members of the Muscogee Nation and the Seminole Nation of Oklahoma.
 Some speakers of Muscogee are also members of the Seminole Tribe of Florida.
 The variety of Muscogee spoken by Seminoles in Oklahoma is sometimes referred to as "Seminole".
 Among Seminoles in Florida, Hitchiti-Mikasuki is the dominant language, however.

 Muscogee belongs to a family of languages known as Muskogean.
 Muscogee is related to, but not mutually intelligible with, Choctaw, Chickasaw, Alabama, Koasati, Apalachee, and Hitchiti-Mikasuki.